 For quieter downtime, take the behind-the-scenes factory tour, which shows how LEGO bricks are made, or let your little builders get creative in hands-on Duplo Play.
 Sky Cruiser is always a crowd-pleaser (and crowds it often has), but who wouldn’t want to pedal colourful LEGO-themed cars on tracks overlooking the park?
 The two fastest coasters are the still-fairly-mellow Technic, in the park’s Imagination Zone, and the free-wheeling Dragon (but even on these two rides, the height minimums are just 42 and 40 inches, respectively).
 For shortest lines, aim to get to the park early, head straight for furthest-away rides and attractions, then work your way back towards the entrance.

-Long before perfectly average Emmet had to save the world, Lego was just a bunch of really cool building blocks.
-But ever since 2014’s The Lego Movie became a 3-D animated blockbuster, Lego has taken on new star power—and Legoland California knows it.
+Long before perfectly average Emmet had to save the world, Legos were just a bunch of really cool building blocks.
+But ever since 2014’s The Lego Movie became a 3-D animated blockbuster, Legos have taken on new star power—and Legoland California knows it.
 Now, an expansive, interactive attraction, The Lego Movie Experience, lets you get a behind-the-scenes look at the making of the film.
-Kids get all star struck seeing their favourite mini-characters and scenes as they peer in at the movie’s sound stage and models, including pirates, robots, flying ice cream trucks, school bus tanks and the movie’s stunningly self-centred Batman.
+Kids get all start struck seeing their favorite mini-characters and scenes as peer in at the movie’s soundstage and models, including pirates, robots, flying ice cream trucks, school bus tanks, and the movie’s stunningly self-centered Batman.